JoseMorenoJ/CPPtest/README.md

 This extract the code from "Statements" version and you will get only that, the statements.
 Not a single problem solved.

 # In Progress
-Right now, we are structuring the README so it will be easy to navigate through the different problems and solutions.
+- Right now, we are structuring the README so it will be easy to navigate through the different problems and solutions.
-Considering to keep a copy of the Statements as part of the code to be able to compare when presenting the solution.
+- Considering to keep a copy of the Statements as part of the code to be able to compare when presenting the solution.
-We have to add links to the README.md file so you can follow the different kinds of problems.

-Organization
-    Branches
-    Releases: tags
-        Statements
-        Basics
-        Maths
-        Algorithms
-        Advanced
 # Solutions
 ## Index
    1. [Basics](#basics)